On some geometric representations of GL(n,O): Grassmann representation over nonsymmetric modules and open problems

 \begin{Pro} If all parts of $\la \in \La_n$ are pairwise unequal with smallest part $\la_n=\jmath$ and largest part $\la_1=\len$, then the $\gln$-representation $\FF_\la$ contains $\text{Ind}_{B_\jmath}^{G_{\jmath^n}}(1)$, where the action of $\gln$ on the latter is via reduction modulo $\m^\jmath$. \end{Pro}

-To wit the complexity of $\text{Ind}_{B_\jmath}^{G_{\jmath^n}}(1)$, the reader is referred to \cite{CN} in which the case $n=3$ is studied.
+To get an idea of the complexity of $\text{Ind}_{B_\jmath}^{G_{\jmath^n}}(1)$, the reader is referred to \cite{CN} in which the case $n=3$ is studied.
 Though we know very little about these arbitrary Grassmannians, they can be used to pin down the irreducible representations which occur in the Grassmann representation studied in the current paper: the essence of the labeling in \eqref{decomposition} of \S\ref{introduction} comes from the following theorem.

 \begin{The}\cite{p1} There exist a family $\big\{\UU_{\la}^\Fb~|~\la \in \La_m \big\}$ of irreducible representations of $\PGL(\OO)$ such that \begin{enumerate} \item $\Scal(\Gr(m,n,\Fb)) = \bigoplus_{\la \in \Lambda_m} \UU_{\la}^\Fb$. \item $\langle \UU_{\la}^\Fb,\FF_{\mu} \rangle =|\{\la \hookrightarrow \mu \}|$.
 I.e., the multiplicity of $\UU_{\la}^\Fb$ in $\FF_{\mu}$ is the number of nonequivalent embeddings of a module of type $\la$ in a module of type $\mu$. \end{enumerate} In particular $\UU_\la^\Fb$ occurs both in $\Scal(\Gr(m,n,\Fb))$ and in $\FF_{\la}$ with multiplicity one, and does not occur in $\FF_\mu$ for $\la \nleq \mu$.